 The software license could be issued by length of time, number of seats, floating users, or enterprise-wide.
 Some licenses are still perpetual, and while subscription has grown exponentially, term licenses still seem to be favored by many.

 Many items need to be considered prior to issuing any software license.
-Susan Larsen can assist you with establishing processes and procedures necessary to monitor your release, planning for future version releases and expansions, as well as provide for any future modules or market releases that may be developed.
+Susan Larsen, a software licensing attorney, can assist you with establishing processes and procedures necessary to monitor your release, planning for future version releases and expansions, as well as provide for any future modules or market releases that may be developed.
 Sales channels should be discussed and evaluated, from both a profitability and a control standpoint, before being utilized.
 For example, some companies benefit from establishing Value Added Reseller (VAR) arrangements, some do not.
 Some products lend themselves to click-wrap, but many do not.
 Or, perhaps an Original Equipment Manufacturer (OEM) arrangement may be available for your product.
 In every instance, no matter which channels are chosen, product availability, error correction plans, and cash flow items must first be taken into consideration prior to release.

 More information about End User agreements is provided here.